 We normally mix this soup with the dropped egg or poached egg, in Chinese it is called Tian Jiu Chong Dan, 甜酒冲蛋.
 It can be served with fried dough sticks or steamed buns.

 We would have some special Chinese sweet treats for the festival time.
 For the Spring Festival, my mum would make the eight treasures rice, the teamed sticky rice topped with eight types of dried fruits.
 It is a traditional Chinese new year dish.
-I will try to get recipe for eight treasure rice in the future, so stay tuned with my site :)
+You can check the recipe for eight treasure rice here.

 Another famous festival sweet food is Tang Yuan, 汤圆，sticky rice balls in soup, usually served at Lantern Festival.